Life in Mauritius

 The lifestyle here is similar to South Africa: plenty of space, good weather and an outdoor lifestyle.
 It just all happens at a slower pace, so people are more relaxed.
 Cold weather really doesn’t appeal to me and Grand Baie in the north has a great climate – a mild winter and only two really hot months (January and February).

-One of my favorite pastimes on the island is to go for an early morning or sunset kayak.
+One of my favourite pastimes on the island is to go for an early morning or sunset kayak.
 The beaches in Grand Baie are superb and kayaking affords me the opportunity to enjoy the quietness and the warm waters that Mauritius has to offer.
-One of my favorite beaches is Mont Choisy Beach with its 1.6 km coastline where I often get to spot the elusive yet majestic, Mauritius sea turtle which move around close to the coast line.
+One of my favourite beaches is Mont Choisy Beach with its 1.6 km coastline where I often get to spot the elusive yet majestic, Mauritius sea turtle which move around close to the coast line.

 Mauritius is a fantastic place to enjoy the outdoors in a relaxed environment with a tropical climate ensuring a vastly outdoor lifestyle.